Introduction

 - Certificate of Pleadings (Form F36)

-- Child Support Affidavit (Form F37), if it applies, with your separation agreement or orders attached as exhibits
+- Child Support Affidavit (Form F37), if you completed one, with your separation agreement or court orders attached as exhibits

-- Both your and the other person's Affidavit — Desk Order Divorce (Form F38)
+- Both your and the other person's Affidavit — Desk Order Divorce (Form F38), or one of them if you are filing one affidavit jointly

 File your application at the registry

 Take the original set and the copy of your documents to the registry.
-The registry staff will review your documents.
+The registry staff reviews your documents.

-They'll file your Notice of Joint Family Claim and Registration of Divorce Proceedings first, if you haven't filed them already.
+They file your Notice of Joint Family Claim and Registration of Divorce Proceedings first, if you haven't filed them already.
 Filing the Registration of Divorce Proceedings costs $10.
 If you filed your separation agreement already, filing the Notice won't cost anything.
-If you didn't, filing it costs $200.
+If you didn't file the Notice first, filing it costs $200.

-If the rest of your documents are ready to file, they'll take your payment for your application of divorce.
-As of January 2019, it costs $80.
-They'll stamp the original and the copy, and give the copy back to you.
+If the rest of your documents are ready to file, they take your payment for your divorce application.
+As of May 2022, it costs $80.
+They stamp the original and the copy, and give the copy back to you.

-Ask the registry staff to estimate when your divorce order will be ready.
+Ask the registry staff when your divorce order is likely to be ready for pick up.

 Pick up your signed divorce order

 The registry won't notify you when the order has been signed.
-You have to check in with them to see if it's ready.
+Contact them after four weeks to see if it's ready.

 Once you've picked it up, keep a copy of it in a safe place.
-Give the other person a copy.
+Give or mail a copy to the other person.

 When will you be divorced?

-The divorce will become effective 31 days after the judge signed the order.
+The divorce becomes effective 31 days after the judge signed the order.
 For example, if the judge signed your divorce order on September 15, your divorce will be final on October 16.

-The 31 days between when the order is signed and when the divorce becomes final is an appeal period.
-In theory, the other person can file last-minute appeals during this time to stop the divorce.
-But this is rare.
+These 31 days are the appeal period.
+The other person can file a last-minute appeal during this time to stop the divorce, but this is rare.

 It's normal to feel tense or emotional at this point.
 Take a break if you need to.